e10-atp/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Walking back and forth sounds fine on paper, but gets repititive when you actually do it.
 It also gets tiring fast when walking with larger "street" sizes.
 The enjoyment from interacting with the device alone is much less than in a group.**\*\*

 \*\***There could be ways to make the interactive game more fun through variety and randomness, however that would require a more complex device.
-Ideas include: showing icons, having multiple sounds, automatic "on/off street" detection via computer vision, randomized police siren lengths, double points time.**\*\*
+Ideas include: showing icons, having multiple sounds, automatic "on/off street" detection via computer vision or pressure pads, randomized police siren lengths, double bonus-points time.**\*\*

 ## Part C. Prototype the device